google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 a file, the API returns a handle to the file.
 An optional options parameter lets you influence the behavior of the file picker, for example, allowing the user to select multiple files, or directories, or different file types.
-Without any options specified), the file picker allows the user to select a single file, perfect for our text editor.
+Without any options specified, the file picker allows the user to select a single file, perfect for our text editor.

 Like many other powerful APIs, calling `chooseFileSystemEntries()` must be